 IREE also accepts replication studies for submission from adjacent disciplines which are closely related to economics.

 IREE is an open-access journal.
 IREE charges no fees from the authors at no point of the submission or publication process.

 We aim to support transparent and open research based on economic data and thereby to improve research quality in empirical economics.
 We recommend our »Editorial Note (2018-2) for more insights.

 Pure reproductions are the mere re-analyses (or technical check) of the original data and programming of an original paper (same data/same model).
 These may be submitted to be published on the website of IREE.
 Pure reproductions will not be subject to a peer-review process but will be provided with a DOI.

-Authors of the original work have the opportunity to comment the replication study during the review procedure.
+Authors of the original work have the opportunity to comment on the replication attempt.
 Comments may be published along with the replication study.

 Our Guidelines for Replication Studies in IREE provide more details about different kinds of replications studies in Economics and our suggestion of handling authors of the original studies.